sjdv1982/seamless/tests/highlevel/BRANCH.md

 The latter is now supported by injecting the 'transformer' object directly

 ******************
-Lots of stuff works now
+Lots of stuff works now, including top-level @transformer Probably nothing left to do, except API documentation/rewrite
-TODO: error message for running @transformer at top level with jobless:
-1. Tell user to use local=True
-2. Tell user to run with @transformer_async
-3. Tell user to put inside transformer
-Test all three
 ******************

+NOTE: Deadlock is possible if a nested local transformer reserves more cores than available!